American Wedding: Plot

-In Grand Traverse County, Michigan, wedding preparations are underway, despite mishaps: when Jim's shaved pubic hair is sucked into a kitchen vent which destroys the wedding cake, his grandmother expresses dislike for Michelle not being Jewish, and Stifler accidentally feeds the wedding ring to a dog.
+In Grand Traverse County, wedding preparations are underway.
+However, Jim shaves his pubic hair and it is sucked into a kitchen vent, destroying the wedding cake.
+Additionally, Jim's grandmother expresses dislike for Michelle not being Jewish, and Stifler accidentally feeds the wedding ring to a dog.
 Cadence admits she likes Stifler but questions if he is pretending to be different around her.

-After Cadence agrees to sleep with Stifler, he steals a bottle of champagne from the kitchen, inadvertently turning off the cold room and killing the wedding flowers within.
-Jim and Michelle demand he leaves, supported by Cadence, who has learned of his true personality and intentions.

-Feeling guilty, Stifler works through the night to convince the florist to put together new floral displays, and enlists the help of his high school football team players and Bear.
-Seeing the new display, Michelle and Jim forgive Stifler, and Cadence reconciles with him, seeing he does genuinely care about his friends, and agrees to have sex with him in a supply closet before the wedding.
+After Cadence agrees to have sex with Stifler, he steals a bottle of champagne from the kitchen, inadvertently turning off the refrigeration and killing the wedding flowers.
+Jim and Michelle demand he leave, supported by Cadence, who has learned of his true personality and intentions.
+Feeling guilty, Stifler works through the night to convince the florist to put together new displays and enlists the help of his high school football team players and Bear.
+Seeing the new floral display, Michelle and Jim forgive Stifler, and Cadence reconciles with him, seeing he does genuinely care about his friends; she agrees to have sex with him in a supply closet before the wedding.

 Stifler is delayed by Jim, who thanks him, Finch, and Kevin for their help and support over the years.
-Unaware that Cadence was also delayed, Stifler enters the dark closet and has sex with someone, revealed to be Jim's grandmother, who was put there by ushers because of her unlikable personality.
-Jim's grandmother becomes more pleasant afterward to the delight of Jim's dad and Michelle.
+Unaware that Cadence was also delayed, Stifler enters the dark closet and has sex with someone, revealed to be Jim's grandmother, who was put there by the ushers because of her unlikable personality.
+Jim's grandmother becomes more pleasant afterward to the delight of Noah and Michelle.

-Struggling to convey her feelings through her vows, Michelle asks Jim's dad for help.
-He explains that love is not just a feeling, but the actions they do for each other; she happily thanks and calls him dad.

-Michelle and Jim get married and share their first dance together, privately acknowledging their shared awkwardness and perversions that make them perfect for each other.
+Struggling to convey her feelings through her vows, Michelle asks Noah for help.
+He explains that love is not just a feeling, but the actions they do for each other.
+Michelle and Jim get married and share their first dance together, privately acknowledging their shared awkwardness and perversions make them perfect for each other.
 Stifler dances with Cadence, while the rejected Finch sits alone until Stifler's mom arrives.
-Though agreeing they are over each other following their previous trysts, (Note: As depicted in American Pie (1999) and American Pie 2 (2001)) they both retire to her room.
+Though agreeing they are over each other following their previous trysts, (Note: As depicted in American Pie (1999) and American Pie 2 (2001)) they both retire to her room and have sex in a hot tub.